tripathyprateek/Chat-app/README.md

-# Socket.IO Chat
+# Chat app usinng Socket.io

 Extension of the previous chat app using Socket.io.

-## To run this app, point to the folder and
+## To run this app locally, point to the folder and

 ```
 $ npm ci